statianzo/webpack-livereload-plugin/README.md

 If you set `key`, `cert`, or `pfx` options, they'll get passed through to [tiny-lr as options](https://github.com/mklabs/tiny-lr#options) and it will serve over HTTPS.
 You'll also also set `protocol` to `https`.

+## FAQ

+##### Webpack always generates js and css together

+If your webpack is always generating js and css files it will trigger multiple reloads.
+You could set `liveCSS` and `liveImg` to `false` to prevent multiple reloads.